The-Ronin-Project/infx-internal-tools/README.md

 Load pyenv automatically by appending the following to ~/.zshrc:

+open .zshrc using `open ~/.zshrc`

+If the file does not already exist, create it using `touch ~/.zshrc`

+Then append the following line to the end of the file.

 `eval "$(pyenv init -)"`

 To list the all available versions of Python, including Anaconda, Jython, pypy, and stackless, use: